edper/getting-cleaning-data-final-project/README.md

 y_train <- read.table("data/UCI HAR Dataset/train/y_train.txt")
 ```

-Finally, read in also the *subject_train* text file which contain the id number of each subject that match row per row against *x_train* and *y_train* text files.
+Finally, read-in also the *subject_train* text file which contain the id number of each subject that match row per row against *x_train* and *y_train* text files.

 ```{r}
 subject_train <- read.table("data/UCI HAR Dataset/train/subject_train.txt")
 ```

-Combine all data sets using `cbind()` since all data sets has equal number of rows (i.e. 7,352) and therefore will match exactly row per row as aforementioned.
+We will then combine all data sets using `cbind()` since all data sets has equal number of rows (i.e. 7,352) and therefore will match exactly row-per-row as aforementioned.

 ```{r}
 train_all <- cbind(subject_train, y_train, x_train)